Life Span

 Care of Duckweed and Bird Cherry

-Care of Duckweed and Bird Cherry include pruning, fertilizers, watering etc. Duckweed pruning is done No need to prune and Bird Cherry pruning is done Pruning during middle of summer, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove dead or diseased plant parts.
+Care of Duckweed and Bird Cherry include pruning, fertilizers, watering etc. Duckweed pruning is done and Bird Cherry pruning is done Pruning during middle of summer, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove dead or diseased plant parts.
 In summer Duckweed needs Aquatic Plant and in winter, it needs Aquatic Plant.
 Whereas, in summer Bird Cherry needs Lots of watering and in winter, it needs Average Water.